Best Home Remedies for Cold & Flu

 14) Topical Balms and Ointments

-Ointments and balms containing, natural substances like eucalyptus oil, camphor, and other essential oils when rubbed on the skin in pain regions are helpful in easing cold symptoms.
-It can help in relieving congestion, cough and aids in good sleep.
+Ointments and balms containing natural substances like eucalyptus oil, camphor, and other essential oils, when rubbed on the skin in pain regions, are helpful in easing cold symptoms.
+It can help in easing congestion, cough and aids in good sleep.
+Always follow label instructions, especially for use in children.

 Final Thoughts

 The efficiency of the natural remedies listed in the article is different for different people.
 The response to the natural remedies is variable and mixed as well.
-It is good to consult a herbalist or alternative medicine doctor when you want to use the remedies for longer durations or use it in a long run.
-Lastly the natural home remedies are beneficial and handy for many people, just pick your choice and use it.
+It is good to consult a herbalist or an alternative medicine doctor when you want to use the remedies for longer durations or use them in the long run.
+Lastly, the natural home remedies are beneficial and handy for many people, just pick your choice and use it.

 Frequently Asked Questions